ac-pate/COEN-244-Project---University-Faculty-Administration-System/README.md

 - **Assignment 5**: Demonstrated advanced input/output operations by reading data from a text file and writing formatted data to another output text file.

 ### Usage
-- Compile the project files and execute `main.cpp` to run the program.
+- Compile the project files and execute `driver.cpp` to run the program.
 - The program demonstrates various functionalities such as student registration, course management, grading, and file I/O operations.

 ### Note